grosario1/gil-E_commerce_Back_End-ORM/README.md

 Database changed
 ```
-- **Step $5:** From directory where you cloned the repo, run `node run seed` to seed the database with the data.
+- **Step $5:** From directory where you cloned the repo, run `npm run seed` to seed the database with the data.

-- **Step #6:** From directory where you cloned the repo, run `node server.js` from the command line and then the app will start listening in your localhost on port 3001 and now the Employee Manager App should load with prompts.
+- **Step #6:** From directory where you cloned the repo, run `npm run start` from the command line to start the npm app and the app will start listening in your localhost on port 3001.

+- **Step #7:** You can now use an api development platform tool such as Postman (https://www.postman.com) or Insomnia (https://insomnia.rest/) to test the api routes for this app.
+See demo below using Insomnia to test the routes:

 - Example of ORM app - Ecomm backend (see demo video):